IshrakAbedin/AOISource/README.md

 --------------------------------------------------------------------
 bridge.py serves as the driver for Routine.mzn, which is the real solver script.
 Bridge converts all the inputs to integers and the passes it to Routine.mzn which returns the routine as an array of integers.
 Time is divided into quanta.
 Quanta is in minutes and taking smaller quanta will make the data more granular while making the computation more expense.
 So choosing a proper quanta is necessary for maintaining balance between time and granularity.
 Python auto formats input times and energies based on quanta.

 **MiniZinc with CoinBC or CBC solver is required and must be added to path.
-The main minizinc.exe must be run once for the application to work even after adding to path.
+For *Windows* users, the main minizinc.exe must be run once for the application to work even after adding to path.
 I do not know why this happens. ;p**

 **PYTHON version used**: 3.7